Cancer Type – Skin Cancer

 Jackman gets routine check-ups every three months.
 Having battled the disease six times, he feels this is important, yet humbly states that although it is cancer, it is the slowest growing form, and he trusts everything will be fine.

-In an interview with Eyewitness News he talks about sunscreen.
+In an interview with Eyewitness News, he talks about sunscreen.
 As an Englishman growing up in Australia, he admits to never using sunscreen, “So here’s the thing.
 One sunburn, you’re susceptible to cancer.
 One.
 And all of this is 25, 30 years after, the doctor told me.
-Our rule, as kids, growing up, was you get burned and peel two or three times, then you’re set.”
+Our rule, as kids, growing up, as you get burned and peel two or three times, then you’re set.”

 Thank you Hugh for sharing your journey and encouraging others to have routine screenings.

 The Greatest Showman – Following a recent surgery to remove a growth from the right side of his nose, Hugh Jackman defied the doctor’s orders and sang at a rehearsal for his upcoming movie, this is really a treat to see the emotion, power, and unbridled charisma this man has https://www.facebook.com/GreatestShowman/videos/1571038469630436/

 Hugh Jackman last dealt with Basal Cell Carcinoma, a form of skin cancer, in 2017.
 He is doing well and still acting.
 Born in 1968, the 6’ 3” Australian actor will be 52 this October.
 He has been very successful with his craft accumulating a net worth around $150 Million, from which he is very charitable.
 He supports many charities, including the Cancer Research Institute and the Dana-Farber Cancer Institute and several other health-related charities.